freenas/freenas-docs/userguide/install.rst

   upgrade, create a ZFS volume after the upgrade, then restore the data from backup.

-* The initial configuration wizard will not recognize an encrypted ZFS pool.
-If your ZFS pool is GELI-encrypted and the :ref:`Initial  Configuration Wizard` starts after the upgrade, cancel the wizard and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
+* The :ref:`Wizard` will not recognize an encrypted ZFS pool.
+If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the upgrade, cancel the :ref:`Wizard` and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
-  You can then rerun the wizard afterwards if you wish to use it for post-configuration, and it will recognize that the volume has been imported and will not prompt to reformat the disks.
+  The :ref:`Wizard` can be run afterwards to use it for post-configuration, and it will recognize that the volume has been imported and will not prompt to reformat the disks.